Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • Acetylenic Compounds are explosive in mixtures of 2.5-80% with air at pressures of two or more atmospheres.
 Acetylene (C2H2) subjected to an electrical discharge or high temperature decomposes with explosive violence.
 Dry acetylides detonate on receiving the slightest shock.

-• Alkyllithium compounds are highly reactive and pyrophoric.
+• Alkyl lithium compounds are highly reactive and pyrophoric.
 Examples include n-butylithium and methyl lithium. tert-Butyllithium solutions are the most pyrophoric of all alkyllithium compounds.
 They may ignite spontaneously upon exposure to air.
 Fires or explosion can occur upon contact with water or moist materials.
 It should be stored under an inert atmosphere free from all ignition sources.
+Any equipment or left-over solutions containing alkyl lithium should be appropriately quenched.
 For additional information, see Sigma Aldrich Technical Bulletin AL-134 or Sigma Aldrich Technical Bulletin AL-164.

 • Aluminum Chloride (AlCl3) is a potentially dangerous material because if moisture is present, decomposition can produce hydrogen chloride (HCl) and build up considerable container pressure.
 When opening a bottle that has been stored for a long time, completely enclose it in a heavy towel.

-• Ammonia (NH3) reacts with iodine to produce nitrogen tri-iodide (which is explosive), and with hypochlorites to produce chlorine.
+• Ammonia (NH3) reacts with iodine to produce nitrogen triiodide (which is explosive), and with hypochlorite to produce chlorine gas.
 Do not mix ammonia-based cleaners with bleach.
 Mixtures of ammonia and organic halides sometimes react violently when heated under pressure.

-• Aqua Regia is a mixture of nitric acid and hydrochloric acid, and is sometimes used for dissolving noble metals or as glassware cleaner.
+• Aqua Regia is a mixture of nitric acid and hydrochloric acid and is sometimes used for dissolving noble metals or as glassware cleaner.
 Try to avoid using aqua regia.
-If you require it, make and use only what you need in a laboratory hood, and destroy it within the hood after use.
-Do not store it in closed containers; attempts to store aqua regia will most likely rupture the storage container.
+If you require it, make and use only what you need in a laboratory hood, and ensure it is neutralized within the hood after use.
+After initially making aqua regia do not store it in a closed container; attempts to store aqua regia will most likely rupture the storage container.
 Upon generation, the nitric acid begins to reduce, with evolution of toxic nitrogen dioxide gas.
+After neutralization, leave the solution in a fume hood overnight or for 24 hours.
+Properly label the container with the name and hazards and once the solution has finished de-gassing, place it into an appropriate waste container for disposal.

 • Benzoyl Peroxide (C6H5CO2)2 is easily ignited and sensitive to shock.
 It decomposes spontaneously at temperatures above 50°C (122°F), but can be desensitized by addition of 20% by volume of water.